Qualifying to Do Business Outside Your State

 Intrastate LLCs and Corporations Must Qualify to Do Business

-Your LLC or corporation must qualify to do business in any state where it is engaged in intrastate business.
-This means that at least part of your business is conducted entirely within that state's borders.
-For example, if your business has a warehouse in another state and you sell and ship from that warehouse to customers within that state, you are engaged in intrastate business in that state.
+Generally, your LLC or corporation must qualify to do business in any state where it's engaged in intrastate business, meaning that at least part of your business is conducted entirely within that state's borders.
+For example, suppose your Nevada business has a warehouse in Oklahoma and you sell and ship from that warehouse to customers within Oklahoma.
+You'd be engaged in intrastate business in Oklahoma.

 Exceptions to the Intrastate Rule

-• mail order or telephone sales, if they are the only business activities the company engages in within a state
+• conducting mail order or telephone sales, if they're the only business activities the company engages in within a state

-• maintaining a website, if the website is the only presence you have in other states
+• operating a website, if the website is the only presence you have in other states

-• national (not local) advertising campaigns to customers in that state
+• running national (not local) advertising campaigns to customers in that state

-• selling through independent contractors in that state.
+• selling goods through independent contractors in a state

 How to Qualify to Do Business in Another State as a Corporation or LLC